jezzsantos/saastack/README_DERIVATIVE.md

 ## Optional Local Infrastructure

-You only need the tools below installed if you are going to run specific `Integration.Storage` tests, for the storage adapters you need to use in your codebase.
+You only need the tools below installed if you are going to run specific `Integration.Persistence` tests, for the persistence technology adapters you need to use in your codebase.

 * If using the `SqlServerDataStore`, install `SQL Server 2019 Developer`.
 Available for [download here](https://go.microsoft.com/fwlink/?linkid=866662)
-* If using the `RedisInMemRepository`, install `Redis Server` locally to run the tests.
+* If using the `RedisDataStore`, install `Redis Server` locally to run the tests.
 Available for [download here](https://redis.io/download)
 * If using the `EventStoreEventStore`, install `EventStore` locally to run the tests.
 Install using the Chocolatey command: `choco install eventstore-oss`

 > We would normally run these storage integration tests in CI periodically.

 ## Azure Local Development

-Only if you are deploying to Azure
+Only if you are deploying your product to Azure.
+(Delete this section otherwise)

 ### Azure Functions Host